Things to know First

 - Connect the AirPods to your device by accessing the Control Center and turning Bluetooth on; you might also need to go to Bluetooth settings and tap on your AirPods device to connect them again

 And you are done; your devices should be appropriately calibrated; if this makes your AirPods louder, then you are good.
 If you still face issues and want to fix the “Why are AirPods so Quiet” issue, proceed.

 - Scroll down until you come across ‘Hearing’ and choose Audio/Visual

-- Be sure that the slider is balanced correctly with the button in between the L and R, specifically in the middle.
+- Ensure the slider is balanced correctly with the button between the L and R, specifically in the middle.

 08 Connect AirPods to your device

-You may need to re-pair the AirPods device your device as some settings might possibly be messed up.
-Re-pairing your AirPods with your iPhone can fix several issues, to do so, follow the steps:
+You may need to re-pair your AirPods your device as some settings might be messed up.
+Re-pairing your AirPods with your iPhone can fix several issues.
+To do so, follow the steps: